conejoninja/home/content/home/index.md

 weight: 10
 ---

 To log all the sensor data and be able to process it later, we use what we call *Home*.
 It's written in [Go](http://golang.org/) and made of different configurable *module*.
-The two principal tasks are to log the sensor data in the *Logger* and serve it via the *API*
+The two principal tasks are to log the sensor data in the *Logger* and serve it via the *API*.

 ## Logger